Conditions in Shopify Flow

 Equal to

-Equal to compares values to see whether they're the same.
+Equal to compares values to check whether they're the same.
 In the following example, the value for order.currentTotalDiscountsSet.shopMoney.amount is retrieved from your store data and compared to the second value, 50.

 Example of a workflow that uses the equal to logical operator to cancel an order if the retrieved data is equal to 50